RichardS0268/RichardS0268/README.md

 🤗 **Background**

-+ Currently pursuing Master of Science in Computational Finance (MSCF) at CMU New York Campus.
++ Currently pursuing Master of Science in Computational Finance (MSCF) at CMU on New York Campus.

 + Obtained Bachelor of Economics and Bachelor of Engineering from Tsinghua University.